perez987/Intel-UHD-630-on-macOS/README.md

 ```
 **Note about QEMU**

 If macOS is being installed in a QEMU virtual machine, the primary card in BIOS must be set to dGPU.
-Otherwise `vesafb` grabs the iGPU which, (due to a memory allocation conflict), results in a long delay on startup/shutdown and multi-gigabyte logs.
+Otherwise `vesafb` grabs the iGPU which, due to a memory allocation conflict, results in a long delay on startup/shutdown and multi-gigabyte logs.

 If `vga=off` is added to grub, then the card is not claimed, however it also does not work (blank screen).